 The fenugreek leaves add a natural sweetness with a lovely bitter note that, combined with the earthy turmeric, evokes the absent cumin.
 The dried lime stands in for the citrusy-sour notes of the cilantro seed I used to love.
 The cilantro leaves stop that overwhelming oregano note from taking up all of our attention and the combination of cinnamon, ginger and mace all help to build a warm, sweet yet spicy flavor that fills the chile gap.
 When you bring all of these flavors together, you get back those nuanced, layered flavors that Mexican food needs to really touch the heart.
 (You can read more about the fenugreek and ground lime – and how to use them – in this post here.)

 You can whip this up just by mixing all the ingredients together in a bowl and then transferring it to an airtight container.
-However, I prefer to pop all the ingredients into my spice mill and give it a little whiz until everything is a nice no-bits powder.
+However, I prefer to pop all the ingredients into my spice grinder and give it a little whiz until everything is a nice no-bits powder.
 (Seriously, that thing is less than twenty bucks and so great for making your own, inexpensive spice blends.
 Because paying through the nose for glorified garlic powder is just nuts.)